Just ten minutes and a handful of ingredients, and you have an easy sardine spread that’s rich, creamy, salty, and melts in your mouth.

 Ingredients

-• 2 scallions, white and tender green parts, minced
+- 2 scallions, white and tender green parts, finely chopped

-• 1 tbsp capers, rinsed, squeezed dry, and chopped
+- tbsp 1 tbsp capers, rinsed and chopped

-• Add the scallions to the sardine mixture along with the capers, lime juice, salt, a few grinds of black pepper, and the cayenne pepper.
+- Add the scallions along with the capers, lime juice, salt, cayenne pepper, and black pepper.
 Taste and add more salt or citrus juice, if desired.

-• The rillettes can be refrigerated for up to 4 days.
+- The spread can be stored in the refrigerator for up to 4 days.
 Let come to room temperature before serving with crackers, a baguette, or thin slices of toasted country bread.